tihrasguinho/dsql/README.md

 ### DSQL ORM

-#### An experimental Dart ORM or something like that
+#### An Experimental Dart ORM or Something Similar

-##### Initially the idea is to read a .sql file as in a spring migration for example, and generate the classes to be used in dart!
+##### Initially, the idea is to read a .sql file, as in Spring Migration, for example, and generate the classes to be used in Dart!

 ##### - Example:

-##### In the root of project create a folder called migrations and put inside it your migrations with its current version number.
-(Exactly like in Spring Boot)
+##### In the root of the project, create a folder called "migrations" and place your migrations inside it, each with its current version number (similar to Spring Boot).

  - root/migrations/V1__initial.sql

-##### Inside the sql script for table creations, you need to give the "EntityName" that will used to generate dart classes based on it.
+##### Inside the SQL script for table creations, you need to provide the "EntityName" that will be used to generate Dart classes based on it.

 ```sql
 -- Entity => UserEntity